 Statistical tests are biased by measurement error in both blood and environmental lead concentrations, even if the measurement error is not expected to bias central tendency estimates.
 Specifically, estimates of slope and correlation coeffecients tend to be lower in the presence of substantial measurement error in the independent variables (Fuller, 1987; Carroll, 1994), as demonstrated in Figure 2.
 This affects the interpretation of regression models developed from the data sets under consideration, and therefore the use of these models as benchmarks for checking IEUBK Model estimates.
-Statistical correlation and regression tests of observed and predicted blood lead levels are similarly biased, because the predicted blood lead concentrations acquire substantial measurement error from the input environmental levels.
-Even informal visual comparison of observed and predicted blood lead, as described in the previous section, is distorted by measurement error.
-In addition, measurement error can lead to misclassification errors with binary variables, such as the percentage of children with blood lead $\ge 10~\mu\text{g/dL}$ .
+Statistical correlation and regression tests of observed and predicted blood lead levels are similarly biased, because the predicted blood lead concentrations acquire substantial measurement error.
+In addition, measurement error can lead to misclassification errors with binary variables, such as the percentage of children with blood lead $\geq 10 \,\mu\text{g/dL}$.
 This is especially important when blood lead data are subdivided by the value of some exposure index such as soil lead.
 Statistical tests of goodness of fit can be biased if these misclassification errors are not corrected.

-&lt;sup>3While laboratory methods for determining blood lead levels have been steadily improving, this range is relevant for many data sets available fo rcomparison exercises.
+3While laboratory methods for determining blood lead levels have been steadily improving, this range is relevant for many data sets available fo rcomparison exercises.
 The comparisons will use the analytical variability relevant for each data set, to the extent that these data are available.